NoemPHP/state-machine/docs/README.md

 ## Features

-* **Nested regions** - One horizontal set of states is called a "region".
+* **Nested regions**: One horizontal set of states is called a "region".
 However, each state can have any number of sub-regions, allowing both *parallel states* and *hierarchical states*
-* **Guards** - Enable a given transition only if a predicate returns `true`.
+* **Guards**: Enable a given transition only if a predicate returns `true`.
-* **Actions** - Dispatch actions to the machine to achieve stateful behaviour.
+* **Actions**: Dispatch actions to the machine to achieve stateful behaviour.
 Only the action handlers corresponding to the active state will get called.
-* **Entry & Exit events** - Attach arbitrary subscribers to state changes.
+* **Entry & Exit events**: Attach arbitrary subscribers to state changes.
-* **Region & State context** - Store data relevant to the current application state.
+* **Region & State context**: Store data relevant to the current application state.
 Data can be scoped for an individual state - or shared with the entire region
-* **State inheritance** - Since regions can be nested, each region can request specific data to be passed down from the parent region.
+* **State inheritance**: Since regions can be nested, each region can request specific data to be passed down from the parent region.
-* **Middleware** - Before creating the final machine, your can augment your definitions with reusable middlewares
+* **Middleware**: Before creating the final machine, your can augment your definitions with reusable middlewares

 ## Installation